10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 Re-Energising

 Re-energise the 10 Mukhi every 6 months by repeating the full activation ritual.
-Between activations, chanting the Vishnu mantra while wearing the bead (even a single round of 108 on Thursdays) maintains its charge.
-Ekadashi is the most potent day for re-energising — if you can align the biannual recharge with an Ekadashi falling on or near Thursday, the effect is maximised.
-See our Mantra Guide for correct pronunciation of all Beej Mantras and Vishnu mantras.
+Between activations, chanting the mantra of Sri Vishnuji while wearing the bead (even a single round of 108 on Thursdays) maintains its charge.
+Ekadashi is the most potent day for re-energising.
+If you can align the biannual recharge with an Ekadashi falling on or near Thursday, the effect is at its strongest.
+See our Mantra Guide for correct pronunciation of all Beej Mantras and the mantras of Sri Vishnuji.

 The 10 Mukhi as the "Insurance Policy" Rudraksha